 The Weber sandstone was deposited during the Permian period 265 million years ago.
 It was a time when Colorado was a peninsula off Pangea near the equator.
 Fast forward to 68 million years ago, North America and Europe had split, and the area was laden with huge lakes and rivers.
 This was the start of the Rocky Mountains’ uplift.

 Jump to 30 million years ago and Colorado had fully formed the Rocky and Uinta mountain ranges.
 In fact, the Unitas were now quickly shrinking most likely from erosion and a weak base of rocks underneath.
 Meanwhile, the Green River had been flowing from a basin towards the ocean for quite some time, but then these pesky peaks got in its way.

-The Yampa’s Canyon is mostly in the Weber formation due to taking the slower, desperate route off the Green.
+The Yampa’s Canyon is mostly in the Weber formation, a layer composed of some of the oldest sandstone on Earth.
 But certain turns will showcase drastically different rocks like the gray and red Doughnut and Humbug formation.
 These sediments were deposited from the days of Colorado beaches 350 million years ago.

 Tiger Wall is an adored sight on the Yampa, so much so that it is custom to give it a kiss.
 This affectionate tradition is for good luck getting through the upcoming class IV rapid, Warm Springs.

 Canyon walls like these earn their stripes through a process called desert varnish.
 This is not a process of erosion.
 Most rock surfaces have a layer of bacterial microorganisms living on them.
 When rock walls become wet, soil and plant particles that were flying along on a breeze stick to the wall.